NevTheDev0/Metronome-V2/README.md

 - September 27th: Worked on the MLP so I dont JUST use RandomForest
 - October 3rd: AI was convulting but I realized I can just update it as time goes on, anyways setting up the Docker and getting ready to merge branch w this! almost done guys you will be able to use the pretty okay AI
 - October 4th: I needed a web cloud service for this and it needed some info I wasn't willing to give so you can only run this locally for the sake of demo purposes
+- October 4th: I integrated Vercel with HuggingFace to be able to make it so you can demo it yourself!
+Pat on the back for me and another step towards this....which means V2 Alpha is done! ggs

 ### Next Steps
 - Begin collecting drum audio and MIDI data ✅